Welcome to the Corliss Lamont Website!

 Frederick Edwords, then Executive Director of the American Humanist Association, authored an excellent article for the July/August 1995 issue of the Humanist magazine on the life of Corliss Lamont entitled Requiem for a Freedom Fighter, which has been included on this Web site.

-Below is a listing of books authored by Dr. Lamont.
-The last seven were edited by him.
+Below is a listing of books produced by Dr. Lamont.
+The last ten were edited by him.

 - The Philosophy of Humanism